 I would 100% recommend a Disney cruise.
 We had a room with a veranda which included a queen size bed and a pull out couch.
 We spent each night sitting out on the veranda looking for shooting stars.
 Even though we were there without kids we still really enjoyed ourselves.
 They spread activities and character meetings throughout the ship to try to disperse people as much as possible.
 Plus, when we needed a break from ice cream faced, Mickey-crazed kids we escaped to the adults only bar for an hour and re-grouped.

-Comment below with any questions about our Disney Cruise Line experience!
+Comment below with any questions about our Disney Cruise Line experience or to share additional Disney Cruise tips and tricks!